 My practice is focused primarily on children, for whom the in-office visit has an added layer of complexity.
 We have to deal with issues such as parenting, discipline, school, social stigma, sibling relationships, sleep patterns, and many others.
 But my No. 1 goal for all of my patients is to create as much normalcy as possible in their lives.
 Could telemedicine help?
 Absolutely.

 Hasn’t a parent seen you perform a joint count hundreds of times in the office?
 Couldn’t you teach them how to do it and then monitor them remotely during a telemedicine visit?

 Most kids like to be on video.
 It’s still a “cool” thing for them.
 There are certainly challenges related to access—not all of our patients have the resources or technological know-how to be able to acquire and then set up a camera so that it provides enough light for us to be able to adequately see them as clearly as we need to—but that’s something you can almost guarantee will get better in the future.
 Practice and patience will persevere.

 We give our patients so much as healthcare providers.
 Telemedicine gives us a chance to empower our patients and see how much of their lives they can take back to reach a step closer to normalcy, which is what we all want them to attain.

-Cathy Patty-Resk, MSN, RN-BC, CPNP-BC is a certified pediatric nurse practitioner in the Division of Rheumatology at Children’s Hospital of Michigan in Detroit, MI, where she provides medical services to inpatient and outpatient pediatric rheumatology patients.
-Cathy is also the President-Elect of the Rheumatology Nurses Society.
+AUTHOR PROFILE: Cathy Patty-Resk, MSN, RN-BC, CPNP-BC is a certified pediatric nurse practitioner in the Division of Rheumatology at Children’s Hospital of Michigan in Detroit, MI, where she provides medical services to inpatient and outpatient pediatric rheumatology patients.

 If you enjoyed this article, view more like it by clicking here.